 Incomplete (IN) Grade

 A grade of IN is given when the course instructor determines that exceptional circumstances warrant extending the time for the student to complete the course.
-Instructors should assign an IN when the student took the final examination but did not complete some other course requirement.
 IN is a temporary grade that converts to F* unless the grade is replaced with a permanent grade by the last day of classes for the same term one year later.
-An incomplete grade may not be submitted when a student is absent from the final examination; in such cases, AB is the appropriate grade.

-The instructor may set the maximum allowable period for completing the course, but in no case will this extension exceed one year.
+The instructor should set clear expectations for course completion requirements and set the maximum allowable period for completing the course, but in no case will this extension exceed one year.
 If the time allowed is to be less than one year, this information should be transmitted in writing to the student and copied to The Graduate School.
 It is the sole responsibility of the student to complete the course and initiate the grade change prior to the one-year deadline.

 Since the grade of IN is given after the deadline to change courses in that semester, a student may not retroactively drop a course where an IN was received.
 The student must complete the work in the timeframe expected or earn F*.